 More information about specific chemotherapy drugs used to treat MDS can be found in our more detailed document, Myelodysplastic Syndrome.
 If you’d like more information on a drug used in your treatment, see our Guide to Cancer Drugs , or call us with the names of the medicines you’re taking.

-Our document Understanding Chemotherapy: A Guide for Patients and Their Families has general information about chemo and its side effects.
+Our document A Guide to Chemotherapy has general information about chemo and its side effects.

 Last Medical Review: 02/27/2014